 - Life in death – Similarly, according to the second incident mentioned by Yogananda, once a person came to Babaji, and he insisted on giving him initiation.
 When Babaji refused, he threatened to jump down the mountain.
 Babaji said, Go jump, and the person jumped from the mountain.
 The people there were taken aback.
 Upon being asked by Babaji, his disciples brought the mutilated body and placed it in front of Babaji.
 As soon as Babaji laid his hands on the dead body, the person came to life again.
 After this, Babaji told him that from today you had joined my team.
 This was your final exam.

-- Helping Disciples without giving them knowledge – Babaji helps yoga practitioners by staying away from worldliness in such a way that at times the seekers do not even know about him.
+- Helping Disciples without giving them knowledge – Babaji helps yoga practitioners by staying away from worldliness so that the seekers do not even know about him at times.
 Paramahansa Yogananda has also told that Babaji was the one who taught Kriya Yoga to Lahiri Mahashaya in 1861.
-Later Lahiri Mahashaya initiated Kriya Yoga to many seekers.
+Later Lahiri Mahashaya initiated Kriya Yoga for many seekers.
 Nearly 30 years later, he initiated Yogananda’s Guru Sri Yukteswar Giri.
-Yogananda spent 10 years with his Guru, after which Babaji himself appeared in front of him and instructed him to take this divine knowledge of Kriya Yoga to western countries.
+Yogananda spent ten years with his Guru, after which Babaji appeared in front of him and instructed him to take this divine knowledge of Kriya Yoga to western countries.

 It is told in the Autobiography of a Yogi that Mahavatar Babaji taught yoga to Jagadguru Adi Shankaracharya and the famous medieval saint Kabir of the Sannyas Ashram.